sconde2020/angular-core-concepts/README.md

 ✅ **Key Points**

-- All route components are compiled and loaded as soos as app starts.
+- All route components are compiled and loaded as soon as app starts.

 - Best for **small apps** where bundle size is not an issue.